Many of their arguments have the form:

 > In both theory and practice the Latin astronomical tradition before Copernicus is permeated with Islamic influences.
 This hunger for Islamic materials – rightly viewed as superior to Latin counterparts – is the most important factor in the intellectual context in which the reform of astronomy in the West, and the education and career of Copernicus, take place.
 It is this background that makes transmission, rather than independent discovery, a priori more historically credible.
 To make independent discovery plausible, its proponents need to deny, discount or ignore this context.
 (55)

-I do not deny this general picture, but the question is whether the Tusi material was part of this tradition as transmitted.
+The question is whether the Tusi material was part of this tradition as transmitted.
 It seems to me that according to this “a priori” prediction one might reasonably expect explicit references to and Latin translations of Tusi’s work, of which there are none at this time.

 > To insist, in the face of the steadily accumulating evidence for East-West exchange that the Tusi device, and the other mathematical techniques found in Copernicus, were invented independently in Europe, valorizes European exceptionalism and the lone genius model of scientific history.
 It is our hope that the history of science can dispense with both of these outmoded viewpoints.
 (56)